harrisj/nicar-sinatra/README.md

 We will also need to install a few gems.
 This is made simpler by using the bundler gem.
 To setup this project, run the following steps:

 * gem install bundler
-* bundle install (_this will install all other requirements_)
+* bundle install (_this will install all other gem requirements_)

 You might need to run these commands as `sudo` if they fail because of permission issues.
 Once you have this, we should be good to go.

 ## A Simple Web Application

-As I said before, [Sinatra](http://www.sinatrarb.com/) is a lightweight Domain-Specific Language Framework for creating simple web applications in a simple fashion.
-Wow, this got jargontastic fast.
-But it's actually pretty cool.
+As I said before, [Sinatra](http://www.sinatrarb.com/) is a lightweight Domain-Specific Language Framework for creating simple web applications in a simple fashion. **Wow, this got jargontastic fast.** But it's actually pretty cool.
 A domain-specific language is a subset of a programming language that is used only for specific problems.
 Sinatra is a special language that is for building websites like so

 ```
 get '/hi' do